mputhawala/slides/s18math285j/content.md

 Suppose the row entries \\(\A\_{ij} \overset{\_\mathrm{iid}}{\sim} \mathrm{Bern}(q_i)\\)

-What are the precompute and update costs (in SAXPYs)?
+What are the precompute and update costs (in AXPYs)?